-“This passionate adventure is dedicated to the women who taught me how to cook, influenced and supported my love for all things food”.
+This website is dedicated to the women who taught me how to cook, influenced and supported my love for all things culinary.

 Our girls are about ten years apart, and now in the kitchen with us.
 When we get together and cook, which is not often enough for me, we have fun, make messes and make memories!